HMS Audacious (1912): Aftermath

+Naval historian John Roberts stated that the incident revealed the design flaws in the Royal Navy's damage-control plans for the King George V–class battleships and the other recent dreadnought classes.
+In the first several class of dreadnoughts, the engine-circulating pumps had connections to the bilges to allow them to pump water overboard in case of flooding, but these were eliminated as useless in the ships designed after 1907.
+Furthermore, the ship's auxiliary machinery was almost entirely steam powered, which meant that the steering, hydraulics and primary electrical systems were all disabled as flooding progressed in Audacious.

+Two months after the battleship's loss, the Royal Navy ordered that additional bilge pumps and piping connecting the engine-circulating pumps to the bilges be added to all the dreadnoughts of the St Vincent and Indefatigable classes and later.
+Additional pumps were ordered to be fitted to the submerged torpedo rooms as well as additional valves in the ventilation ducts to limit any flooding.
+It is uncertain how much of this was actually carried out in the older ships as space was limited as was their availability to get the work done.

 The wreck of Audacious was filmed for the television show Deep Wreck Mysteries on the History Channel in 2008.
 The programme featured an investigation of the wreck and the circumstances of its loss by nautical archaeologist Innes McCartney and naval historian Bill Jurens.
 The diveable wreck lies upside down at a depth of 58–68 m in clear water at 55°32′16″N 7°24′33″W, some 17 mi north-east of Tory Island.
 'B' turret and part of its barbette were blown clear of the wreck by the explosion.